On the Informativeness of Specification Tests for Estimator Validity: Setup

+Whether the test exhibits nontrivial power against the local deviation depends on the direction of the deviation from $P$.

-We investigate the relationship between $\hat{\theta}_n$ and $\phi_n$ when $\mu$ is a local deviation from $P$.
-Our concern is whether the test can detect local deviations that make the estimator asymptotically biased.
-Throughout the paper, we say that $\hat{\theta}_n$ is asymptotically biased if the asymptotic mean of $\sqrt{n}(\hat{\theta}_n-\theta_0)$ is nonzero.
-As we shall see shortly, not all local deviations cause asymptotic bias in $\hat{\theta}_n$.
-Thus, if the test is used to check the validity of the estimator, it should have nontrivial local power if and only if the estimator is asymptotically biased.
-The asymptotic behavior of $\hat{\theta}_n$ and $\phi_n$ depends on the direction of local deviation.
-We borrow the setting of \cite{che_san2018} to define the direction.
+We investigate the relationship between the estimator and the test.
+Our concern is whether the test can detect local deviations that induce asymptotic bias in the estimator.
+As we shall see shortly, not all local deviations lead to asymptotic bias in $\hat{\theta}_n$.
+Accordingly, if the test is used to assess the validity of the estimator, it would be desirable for the test to have nontrivial local power if and only if the estimator is asymptotically biased.
+The asymptotic behavior of $\hat{\theta}_n$ and $\phi_n$ depends on the direction of the local deviation.
+To formalize this notion, we adopt the framework of \cite{chen2018overidentification}.